khanrc/tf.gans-comparison/README.md

 | ![began.M](assets/began.M.png) |

 ### DRAGAN

 Kodali, Naveen, et al. "How to Train Your DRAGAN." arXiv preprint arXiv:1705.07215 (2017).

 - Different with other papers, DRAGAN was motivated from the game theory for improving performance of GAN
-- This approach from the game theory is highly unique and interesting
+- This approach through the game theory is highly unique and interesting
 - Also it shows good results
 - The algorithm looks similar to WGAN-GP